dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmCSVUploadChunkSize:

-    :ref:`CSV Upload Chunk Size <dcmCSVUploadChunkSize>`",integer,"Number of CSV file upload tasks to be processed in one transaction.
+    :ref:`CSV Upload Chunk Size <dcmCSVUploadChunkSize>`",integer,"Number of CSV file upload tasks to be processed in one chunk.

     (dcmCSVUploadChunkSize)"
     "